treangenlab/emu/README.md

 ### Collapse Taxonomy

 The collapse-taxonomy function can be used on any emu output <.tsv> file to generate an additional output collapsed at the desired taxonomic rank.
-File is output the same folder as the input file, with filename:<input_file>-<rank>.tsv.
+File is output the same folder as the input file, with filename:&lt;input_file>-&lt;rank>.tsv.
 Accepted ranks: ['species', 'genus', 'family', 'order', 'class', 'phylum', 'clade', 'superkingdom']

 ```bash
 emu collapse-taxonomy <file_path> <rank>